18-year-old man shot in Kent shopping center hospitalized in serious condition

 An 18-year-old man was being treated at Harborview Medical Center in Seattle after he was shot in the Kent Station shopping center Monday afternoon, according to Kent police.

-The man was in serious condition, Harborview spokeswoman Susan Gregg said in an email.
+The man was in serious condition on Monday, Harborview spokeswoman Susan Gregg said in an email.
 He had been shot in the abdomen and arm shortly before 1 p.m., Kent Police Commander Robert Hollis said.

 Police are still investigating and do not have a suspect in custody, Hollis said.
 Detectives don’t believe the shooting was a random act, he said.